sqroot-eu/sqroot.eu/_posts/2014/2014-05-06-military-service-month-8-february-2014.markdown

 <h1>Week #35 (24 - 28 of February)</h1>

-On the day of <a href="http://www.mil.ee/et/kaitsevagi/vabariigi-aastapaeva-paraad">the parade</a> I'm on duty.
+On the day of [the parade](https://web.archive.org/web/20150531024922/http://www.mil.ee/et/kaitsevagi/vabariigi-aastapaeva-paraad) I'm on duty.
 All watch the live stream from TV and laugh when the camera catches one of our men fidgeting.
 A few hours after the parade everyone is back and we go to weekend passes.

 Lately, I've spent most of my free time working in the robotics club of <a href="http://itcollege.ee">EIK</a>.
 An odd way to relax, but it works for me.
 The cinema shows humorous and sad <a href="https://www.youtube.com/watch?v=CreneTs7sGs">Monuments Men</a>.